 Enzo Alda is the founder of Lakebolt Research, a firm focused on end-user computing.
-He formerly held roles at technology startups and large organizations like Oracle, Bloomberg, and Google.
-Mr. Alda conceived and implemented the engine that powers real-time calculations in the Bloomberg terminal.
+Formerly, he held roles at technology startups and large organizations like Oracle, Bloomberg, and Google.

-Before coming to the United States, Mr. Alda lectured courses in compiler construction and programming language design.
+Before coming to the U.S., Mr. Alda lectured courses in compiler construction and programming language design.
 He holds degrees in Software Engineering, Computer Science, and an MBA.
-Mr. Alda joined the IEEE in 1999.
+Mr. Alda joined the IEEE in 1999 and the ACM in 2013.

 We show, with a live demonstration, how a functional reactive computing environment can be used effectively in programming education.
 Part of the presentation is an experience report describing still ongoing experiments started early last year, aimed at modernizing a Programming 101 course for engineers.
 These experiments are testing ideas presented at last year‘s ITPC.